amunategui/amunategui.github.io/_posts/2016-08-31-markov-chains.md

 <h2>
 What To Try Next?
 </H2>
-You dial up or down the complexity of the pattern, predict others things than volume changes, add more or less sequences, etc. Sky's the limit...
+You dial up or down the complexity of the pattern, predict others things than volume changes, add more or less sequences, using more bins, etc. Sky's the limit...

 <BR><BR>
 Thanks Lucas A. for the Markov-Dollar-Chains artwork!